-In partnership with the Kenya Forest Service (KFS), Safaricom will be planting trees on gazetted forests across Kenya, as well as supporting work to restore original forest cover and improving habitats that store carbon.
-Therefore, helping Kenya achieve the 10 percent forest cover by 2022.
+In partnership with the Kenya Forest Service (KFS), Safaricom will be planting trees on gazetted forests across Kenya and supporting work to restore original forest cover and improve habitats that store carbon.
+Therefore, helping Kenya achieve 10 per cent forest cover by 2022.

 Stephen Chege, Safaricom’s Chief Corporate Affairs Officer said, “We are making a commitment.
 The government cannot do this alone.
 As a corporate, we want to stand out to be counted.”

-“The project is expected to offset over 300,000 tonnes of carbon once the trees have grown to maturity,” said Chege adding that “Additional benefits from the forestation project, will include providing jobs and stimulating economic growth in the local community, generating income from sales of tree seedlings, ecotourism and beekeeping.”
+“The project is expected to offset over 300,000 tonnes of carbon once the trees have grown to maturity,” said Chege adding that “Additional benefits from the forestation project will include providing jobs and stimulating economic growth in the local community, generating income from sales of tree seedlings, ecotourism and beekeeping.”

-“We continue to implement our green procurement policy across the business and partner with organisations committed to combating climate change such as the B-Team and UN Global Compact,” said Sanda Ojiambo, Head of Sustainable Business and Social Impact at Safaricom.
+“We continue to implement our green procurement policy across the business and partner with organisations committed to combating climate change, such as the B-Team and UN Global Compact,” said Sanda Ojiambo, Head of Sustainable Business and Social Impact at Safaricom.